wilderav86/Two-Fire-Table/src/markdown/landingPage/process.md

 order: 2
 ---

 Two Fire Table specializes in private parties, intimate weddings, farm dinners, and private chef services.
 We serve family style, buffet or grazing tables, and plated dinners to suit your needs.
-Our menus our curated based on the best seasonal ingredients Virginia has to offer.
+Our menus are curated based on the best seasonal ingredients Virginia has to offer.